Dawid-Lukasiewicz/Arduino_Uno-ControllingServWithVoltage/README.md

 ## Breif description of functionality
 Servomechanism is controlled by manipulating voltage measured by ADC converter.
 Additionally the voltage measurement is displayed on LCD dispplayer and layers of voltage increase/decrease is presented woth 5 LEDs
 ## images
+Every image presents a different voltage value which results in turning the servomechanism's arm and turning on a LED when reaching threshold
 ![226770402_1286015141854758_7206312675900889849_n](https://user-images.githubusercontent.com/62220648/128386696-81e3cbe5-4432-4a4e-a2f5-1899e87072f0.jpg)
 ![229225630_388209372688159_8092660669493971575_n](https://user-images.githubusercontent.com/62220648/128386709-e5cef936-3488-45f3-b4fb-58d974026c5d.jpg)
 ![227794394_358976372527389_1028171588130515827_n](https://user-images.githubusercontent.com/62220648/128386715-170319d8-ca26-43d2-8cea-c6de4f0380a1.jpg)